rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 ## Loop management

-With the help of loop, you can iterate a task over a list, a hash, or dictionary for example.
+A loop allows you to iterate a task over a list, a hash, or a dictionary, for example.

 !!!
 Note

     More information can be [found here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html).

-Simple example of use, creation of 4 users:
+A simple example of use, creation of 4 users:

 ```bash
 - name: add users